 Make a difference, learn to lead

 The Leading Teacher Program in Middle Grades Education (4-8) is designed to prepare you to be a leading teacher in upper elementary and middle grade classrooms in Pennsylvania and in many states.
-This certification will prepare you to teach all subject areas in Grades 4-6, and English/ Language Arts/ Reading or Mathematics in Grades 7-8.
+This certification will prepare you to teach all subject areas in Grades 4-6 and to select one of three options for concentration: (1) English/Language Arts in Grades 7-8; (2) Mathematics in Grades 7-8; or (3) a dual concentration with certification in Mathematics (Grades 7-8) and English/Language Arts in Grades 7-8.

 Gain diverse classroom and field experience

 The Bachelor of Science in Education in Middle Grades Education programs range from 128-137 credits that consist of courses and experiences organized into three major areas of study: University Core/General Education, Foundations of Education, and Professional Preparation.
 During the first two years of the study, you will focus at completing the General Education and Foundation courses, and gain experience in the classroom.
 Toward the end of your studies, you will get the opportunity to student teach in an urban, suburban, or rural school.
 You will also have the option to experience a part of your student teaching abroad in Italy, Ireland, or England for eight weeks in an English-speaking classroom.
 Along with gaining experience in the classroom, starting in your Junior year, qualified students may begin graduate course work through our 5 year early start programs.

 Learn from experienced faculty, in a highly accredited program

 The Middle Level Education program is guided by Pennsylvania's state standards and by standards of national professional organizations and is taught by highly experienced faculty.
 The program is part of the NCATE accredited programs in the School of Education.
 The Middle Grades Education Program was re-affirmed in a major review by the Pennsylvania Department of Education in 2017.